aws-samples/aws-deep-learning-ami-ubuntu-dcv-desktop/gen-ai-training-testing/ptl/README.md

-# PyTorch Lightning Parameter-Efficient Fine-Tuning (PEFT) Flexible Framework
+# PyTorch Lightning with FSDP

-This project provides a flexible framework for Parameter-Efficient Fine-Tuning (PEFT) of Large Language Models using PyTorch Lightning and FSDP (Fully Sharded Data Parallel).
-The framework provides a generalized data pipeline for HuggingFace datasets and streamlined configuration for distributed training with LoRA and other PEFT methods.
+This project provides a flexible framework for fine-tuning Large Language Models using PyTorch Lightning and FSDP (Fully Sharded Data Parallel).
+The framework provides a generalized data pipeline for HuggingFace datasets and streamlined configuration for distributed training with LoRA or full fine-tuning.

 ## Features

 - **Generalized HuggingFace Dataset Support**: Easy integration with any HuggingFace dataset through flexible templates and field mapping
 - **Distributed Training**: Multi-node, multi-GPU training with FSDP for efficient memory usage
-- **PEFT Methods**: Support for LoRA and other parameter-efficient fine-tuning schemes via HuggingFace PEFT
+- **LoRA and Full Fine-Tuning**: Support for LoRA parameter-efficient fine-tuning or full fine-tuning
 - **Automatic Data Conversion**: Converts HuggingFace datasets to JSONL format for efficient loading
 - **Customizable Training**: Extensive configuration options for hyperparameters, callbacks, and training strategies
 - **Flash Attention 2**: Optimized attention implementation for faster training
 - **Activation Checkpointing**: Reduce memory usage for large models
+- **Early Stopping**: Automatic training termination based on validation loss
-- **DeepSpeed Inference**: Test checkpoints with DeepSpeed tensor parallelism for efficient batch evaluation
+- **vLLM Inference**: Test checkpoints with vLLM for efficient batch evaluation

 ## Table of Contents